flowground/amazonaws-com-budgets-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateSubscriber
-### Creates a subscriber.
-You must create the associated budget and notification before you create the subscriber.
+> Creates a subscriber.
+You must create the associated budget and notification before you create the subscriber.<br/>

 #### Input Parameters
 * `Action` - _required_